Burnthekitsune/furbot/README.md

 # furbot

-It just posts porn on the e621 subreddit when people say e621
+It just posts porn on the furry_irl subreddit when people say e621

 Also it has a search feature, just say furbot search and then say some tags. -tags work as well